What we know about the jurors selected so far in Derek Chauvin's trial | NewsChannel 3-12

 Eric Nelson is questioning the prospective jurors for the defense, while Steve Schleicher is questioning them for the prosecution.
 Judge Peter Cahill is presiding over the trial.

 Seven jurors were selected in the first four days of jury selection last week.
-Two jurors have been selected on Monday.
+Two jurors were selected on Monday.

 The first seven jurors chosen are not finalized.
 The court plans to bring them back to question them further as to whether the city’s $27 million settlement with Floyd’s estate had any impact on their views of the case.